SteffiWie/Masterarbeit_Abgabe/README.md

 ## Quickstart - How to run the code

-The code was developed and tested on Python 3.11.11.
+The code was developed and tested on Python 3.11.11 (currently not supportet on Python >= 3.13).

 1. Clone the repository
    ```bash